CALL FOR PAPERS

 University of Bergamo, Italy

-Chiara Saraceno has research interests in family arrangements and family change; gender and intergenerational relations; welfare states and social policies; poverty and social exclusion.
-Until 2008 she was a Professor of sociology of the family at the University of Torino, holding a broad range of positions at the University since 1991.
-She is member of the Italian Poverty Commission, which she chaired in the period 1999-2001.
-Between 2006 and 2011 she held a research professorship "Demographic Development, Social Change, and Social Capital" at the Social Science Center Berlin (WZB).
-Since 2011 she has been corresponding fellow of the British Academy.
+Chiara Saraceno, Italy has research interests in family arrangements and family change; gender and intergenerational relations; welfare states and social policies; poverty and social exclusion.
+Until 2008 she was a Professor of Sociology of the Family at the University of Torino.
+Between 2006 and 2011 she held a research professorship at the Social Science Centre Berlin (WZB).
+Since 2011 she has been a corresponding fellow of the British Academy.
 Her publications cover the broad themes of social inequality and social policy.
+For some years, she was a member of the Italian Poverty Commission, which she chaired between 1999-2001.
+She also represented Italy at the Social Protection Committee in 2000-2001.
+At present, she chairs the scientific committee for the evaluation of the Italian Minimum Income Provision Program.

 Please submit an abstract in English (max.
 300 words) and a short bio (max.
-100 words) by April 24, 2020.
-Successful conference submissions will be notified by mid May 2020.
-Final PowerPoint presentations will be due by August 20, 2020.
-Submissions and further enquiries should be directed to firstname.lastname@example.org.
+100 words) by April 1, 2022.
+Successful conference submissions will be notified by mid May 2022.
+Final PowerPoint presentations will be due by August 20, 2022.
+Submissions and further enquiries should be directed to Nóra Teller at firstname.lastname@example.org.

 Venue and Fees

-The Conference will be held at University of Bergamo Campus, Italy.
-The conference fee is 175 EURO (incl. meals and coffee breaks during the conference).
-Accommodation package on a first come first served basis will be available upon registration from June 15, 2020.
-Presenters and PhD students pay a reduced fee of 100 EURO.
+The sessions of the Conference will be held at University of Bergamo Campus, Italy.
+The conference fee is 180 EURO (incl. meals and coffee breaks during the conference).
+Presenters and PhD students pay a reduced fee of 90 EURO.
+In case the conference has to be shifted to the online platform we will implement a 50% reduced fee (90 EURO and 45 EURO for speakers and PhD students).
+Accommodation package on a first come first served basis will be available upon registration from June 15, 2022.
+A detailed cancelation policy will be announced on the registration page.